MicroEJ/docs/overview/index.rst

 -----------

-MicroEJ VEE provides a fully configurable set of services that can be expanded, including but not limited to:
+MICROEJ VEE provides a fully configurable set of services that can be expanded, including but not limited to:

 - a secure multi-application framework,
 - a GUI framework (includes widgets),